 Below is another example of a successful debt validation case.
-The consumer paid off $4,000 in medical bills on a credit card, but then he couldn’t afford to pay off the credit card debt.
-He ended up going delinquent on payments, and it was eventually sold to a collection agency.
+The consumer paid off $4,000 in medical bills on a credit card but couldn’t afford to pay off the credit card debt.

+As a result, he went delinquent on payments, and it was eventually sold to a collection agency.
 That $4,000 medical debt rose to $4,376.39 after adding collection and other unauthorized fees to the balance.

 What was the solution?

 Debt validation disputed the debt, and within thirty days, the consumer received a letter from the collection agency agreeing to stop collection on the medical bill and remove it from the consumer’s credit.

 Medical debt collection disputed and invalidated (case example)